Franco Nero: Career

-In 2009 he played an eccentric author called "Mario Puzzo" in Mord ist mein Geschäft, Liebling ("Murder is my trade, darling", Italian title "Tesoro, sono un killer").
+In 2009, Nero played an eccentric author called "Mario Puzzo" in Mord ist mein Geschäft, Liebling ("Murder is my trade, darling", Italian title "Tesoro, sono un killer").
 German critics found his performance was the best part of the film: "Having Franco Nero playing in this film is really a great joy – it is only regrettable that after his appearances there is still so much film left."

 In 2010, Nero appeared in the film Letters to Juliet with Redgrave.
-In 2011 he appeared as a guest star on the season 13 premiere episode of Law and Order: SVU.
+In 2011, he appeared as a guest star on the season 13 premiere episode of Law & Order: Special Victims Unit.
 His character, although Italian, was based on Dominique Strauss-Kahn.
 In the same year, he received a star on the Italian Walk of Fame in Toronto, Ontario, Canada.

 In 2012, Nero made a cameo appearance in the film Django Unchained in one scene alongside Jamie Foxx, who stars as Django Freeman in the film.
 Nero, playing the original Django, questions Foxx's Django about how his name is spelled, and asks him to spell it, referencing a scene from Nero's role as Django in the original Django film.
 Upon learning that their names are spelled the same way, Nero's Django says "I know" to Foxx's Django.

-In 2016 and 2017 he interpreted Gabriele Tinti's poetry, giving voice to the masterpieces in the National Roman Museum.
+In 2016 and 2017, he interpreted Gabriele Tinti's poetry, giving voice to the masterpieces in the National Roman Museum.

 Nero appears in the dark comedy feature film The Immortalist in 2020, along with Sherilyn Fenn, Paul Rodriguez, Aries Spears and Jeff DuJardin, directed by Vlad Kozlov.

+In June 2024, principal photography was completed on The Estate, a feature drama, executive produced by Nero, his wife Vanessa Redgrave, and son Carlo Gabriel Nero.
+The film is written and directed by his son, and stars Nero and Vanessa Redgrave.

+In May 2025, Nero joined the cast of Bertrand Mandico's upcoming film Roma elastica.

 Personal life

 His romantic involvement with English actress Vanessa Redgrave began in 1966 when they met on the set of Camelot.
 In 1969, they had a son, Carlo Gabriel Redgrave Sparanero (known professionally as Carlo Gabriel Nero), a screenwriter and director.
 After separating for many years, during which they both had relationships with other people, they reunited and married on 31 December 2006.
 Carlo Nero directed Redgrave in the cinematic adaptation of Wallace Shawn's play The Fever.

-Nero dated actresses Catherine Deneuve, Goldie Hawn, and Ursula Andress in the 1970s.
+Nero dated actresses Catherine Deneuve, Goldie Hawn and Ursula Andress in the 1970s.